15 Creative Ways To Use Your Old / Expired Dated Planner

 Using your dated planner for journaling is a great idea because you already have pre-made space for each day, just sit down and write.

-Another cool way to approach it is by writing letters to your future self.
-Especially now that the whole world is going through an unprecedented event with the pandemic, it’ll be interesting for you and for your kids in the future to read these letters.
+Another cool way to approach it is by writing letters to your future self, it’ll be interesting for you and for your kids in the future to read these letters.

 Use It For Doodling